couetilc/react-social-icons/README.md

    `color` to the social network's brand color.
 8. Commit your changes and preview the new icon by running `npm start` and visiting `http://localhost:1234` in your web browser.
-Once you're happy with the result, create a PR against master at https://github.com/jaketrent/react-social-icons, where it will be reviewed and merged.
+Once you're happy with the result, create a PR against main at https://github.com/jaketrent/react-social-icons, where it will be reviewed and merged.
 Thank you for contributing!